What is the unified field?

-Only a proper computer simulation will help to simplify the mathematics in order to test the new electromagnetic approach to universal gravitation/gravity and a better understanding of how the atomic nuclei stays together.
+Only proper computer simulations will help to simplify the mathematics in order to test the new electromagnetic approach to universal gravitation/gravity and a better understanding of how atomic nuclei stay together.

 What are gravitational waves?

-A gravitational wave is just an electromagnetic wave of higher energy density compared to the surrounding space of constant energy density from other radiation.
-The key to realising this fact is in the speed of the two supposedly different waves.
-As accepted by the physicists and mentioned in any physics textbook you care to look at on the subject, both the gravitational and the electromagnetic waves travel at the speed of light.
+Albert Einstein and other scientists agree that the speed of a gravitational wave is the speed of light.
 There isn't meant to be any variation on this.
 Not even a tiny bit.
-The speed is exact.
+The speed is said to be exact.
 Extraordinary, isn't it?
 Surely, such a revelation in itself should astound anyone.
-If you think about it, why would two apparently distinctive waves with allegedly no connection to one another travel at the same speed?
+If you think about it carefully, why would two apparently distinctive waves with allegedly no connection to one another travel at the same speed?
 What is so special about the two waves having the exact same speed?
 Well, here lies an important clue to revealing the true nature of the gravitational field.
 No wave travelling at the speed of light can be considered a separate and unrelated entity to the electromagnetic wave.
 There has to be a connection.
 The fact that the gravitational wave and the electromagnetic wave travel at the same speed is really nature's way of telling us that there is a connection between the two types of waves.
-In the end, we can now understand why.
+At last, we can now understand why.
 Einstein realised that both waves are one and the same thing.

 What is inertia?

-You know the feeling when you are accelerating or decelerating, including spinning or turning in a different direction that seems to make your body want to move in the opposite direction when it was at rest, or travel in a straight line when moving?
+You know the feeling when you are accelerating or decelerating, including spinning or turning in a different direction, that seems to make your body want to move in the opposite direction when it was at rest, or travel in a straight line when changing direction?
 This is called inertia.
 Traditionally this was seen as a gravitational field moving uncharged matter.
 However, according to the Unified Field Theory, this is caused by radiation passing through your body and moving all your charged particles making up the structure of your body.
 For example, when you spin, something wants to stretch your body out the further away you are from the center.
-This is the radiation coming out of your body, and radiation from outside is coming in from another direction to fill the slight void of radiation left behind and so balance the energy loss.
+This is the radiation coming out of your body, and radiation from outside is coming in from another direction to replace the energy that was lost and so keep everything in balance.
 Keep spinning, and the flow of radiation is continuous.

 Pick up a heavy bowling ball and hold it in your hand with your arm stretched out, and as you spin around, there is extra radiation flowing through the ball and is pushing it outwards more strongly.
 If another person could pick up this extra energy emitted by the ball as it swings past him/her, there would be a heightened energy density region coming off and travelling through space at the speed of light.
 Compared to the surrounding environment, every time the ball swings past you, you are receiving what physicists call a gravitational wave.
 Very faint and extremely hard to detect, but it is there.
 However, this is nothing more than an electromagnetic wave of high energy density.